federicorossifr/Sensors.io/readme.md

 # Tasks
 You can set up automated tasks that are loaded from the default task folder, specifying task code and execution interval.

+# Dependencies
+In order to install correct dependencies, take a look at https://github.com/Automattic/node-canvas